 Not too long ago we reviewed GlenDronach Cask Strength batch #1, and now there’s a new batch 2.
 Again a vatting of oloroso and Pedro Ximénez matured casks and bottled at a marginally higher strength.
 I’m comparing it head-to-head with my bottle of batch 1.

 According to GlenDronach’s Alistair Walker, the new batch exceeds the expectations set by the old one.
 Let’s find out whether that’s marketing babble.

 (55,2%, OB 2013, batch #2)

-It’s great to see they could replicate this winning dram so closely.
-It’s difficult to find big differences, but the first one leaves a slightly brighter, fruitier, more elegant impression.
-In my opinion batch #2 can’t claim it’s better than batch #1, it meets the expectations but it doesn’t exceed them.
+It’s good to see they could replicate this winning dram.
+No huge differences I would say, but the first one leaves a slightly brighter, fruitier, more elegant impression.
+In my opinion batch #2 can’t claim it’s better than batch #1, it meets the expectations but it certainly doesn’t exceed them.
 Same pricing: around € 65 again.